zabkwak/reacting-squirrel/README.md

 }

 ```
+#### Using texts on the server side (experimental)
+The instance of the server has a property `Text` which is just `texting-squirrel` module with registered default dictionary.

 ## Socket communication
 The module is using socket.io as a default communication protocol.
 The payload is chunked (default 10kB per chunk) and sent to the server.